nicolasgrosfort/head-md-oracle-of-suits/process/concepts/2025-10-27-anachrony.md

 A golden desert, saturated with sunlight.
 Cards are planted in the sand like swords.
 Some of them do not belong to the Mamluk deck.
-The sun shines so intensely that it's difficult to distinguish the patterns on the cards.
+The sun burns so brightly that it’s almost impossible to see the details on the cards.

 #### Sounds